SORAdeSONA/MonDex-pokedex/README.md

 Mondex is your ultimate Pokédex companion for exploring and storing information about Pokémon, items, moves, and more.
 Powered by the [PokeAPI](https://pokeapi.co/), Mondex offers a comprehensive database to satisfy your curiosity about the Pokémon universe.

-With Mondex, you can explore over 1000 Pokémon species, each with detailed stats, moves, types, evolution chains, and more.
+-Explore over 1000 Pokémon species, each with detailed stats, moves, types, evolution chains, and more.

-Search for Pokémon, items, moves, and berries using a classic search or by categories.
+-Search for Pokémon, items, moves, and berries using a classic search or by categories.

-Add Pokémon, items, moves, and berries to your default list or create your own customized lists to organize your findings.
+-Add Pokémon, items, moves, and berries to your default list or create your own customized lists to organize your findings.

 <img src="https://github.com/SORAdeSONA/MonDex-pokedex/assets/91389428/1fadeead-2e6e-40c4-9efb-a311cc080c02" width="150">
 <img src="https://github.com/SORAdeSONA/MonDex-pokedex/assets/91389428/ff843009-800e-4c5e-b211-a23d50fdae42" width="150">